What do you want to shot in the Spring?

 Don't see the option you want, we can customize a trip just for you.

 Spring Wildlife - All Spring - In the Spring season we generally see Elk, Mule Deer, Big Horn Sheep ewes everyday and Coyotes and Big Horn Rams are more rare.
 The Big Horn Sheep are often close to the road in April and into May.
-We also find Pine Squirrels, Abert's Squirrels, Magpies, and sometimes various hawks.
+We also find Pine Squirrels, Golden Mantled Ground Squirrels, Wyoming Ground Squirrels, Magpies, and sometimes various hawks.
 Generally best morning and evenings.
 We always find something to photograph.

-Great Horned Owls Nesting - March - May - (NOTE 2020: Currently there are no active nests nearby) Some springs we have a chance for viewing and photographing Great Horn Owls nesting.
+Great Horned Owls Nesting - March - May - (NOTE 2022: Currently there are no activie accessible Owl nests on public land.)
+Some springs we have a chance for viewing and photographing Great Horn Owls nesting.
 This is a very long shot but from early March through late May we can get good views.